openconnectivityfoundation/DeviceBuilder/Readme.md

 - can be used for existing devices, e.g. just retrieve the oic/res of an existing device

 ### Options needed to run the tool (oic/res response):
-- introspection : output base file
+- introspection : output base file, more files are generated with different extensions.
 - ocfres: the oic/res output in json
 - resource_dir: the directory with the swagger resource files (e.g. download the contents of this folder from oneIOTa/github)

 ### Optional options depended on the wanted output:
-- remove_property : array of properties that needs to be removed, e.g. range, step, etc that are not implemented
+- remove_property : array of properties that needs to be removed, for example the properties "range", "step", etc that will not be part of the implementation
 - type: if the resource is multi-valued, e.g. oneOf(integer,number) then one force an single type for this note that this is done on all the resources in the same way.